-Operation Gratitude recognizes the commitment and dedication of Military and First Responder Wounded Heroes and Caregivers from all eras and wants to thank each of them for their sacrifices.
-Together with our partners, we continue to serve this community through care package deliveries as well as community building events and opportunities across the country.
+Operation Gratitude recognizes the commitment and dedication of Military Wounded Heroes and Caregivers from all eras and wants to thank each of them for their service and sacrifice.
+Together with our partners, we continue to forge strong bonds and serve this community through care package deliveries as well as community building events and volunteer opportunities across the country.

 Each package is filled with wish list items from individual donors and corporate sponsors, handcrafted scarves, hats and paracord bracelets made by grateful Americans, and heartfelt notes of appreciation from volunteers across the country.

 Michelle has been a caregiver for her husband James since January 2014.
 She manages his medication and appointments and helps him with his activities of daily living.
 Michelle often refers to herself as his ‘service animal’ because she is the one person who knows his triggers and moods well enough to help him when he needs it.
 Together, they love volunteering in the military and veteran community.
 Michelle & James currently live in Las Vegas, Nevada.

 Betsy has been David’s Caregiver since 2014 when he was first diagnosed with Post Traumatic Stress Disorder, Traumatic Brain Injury, Major Depressive Disorder and Anxiety.
 Betsy’s main priority as a Caregiver is to ensure that her husband’s mental health stays stable by managing his medication, behavioral health care and appointments.
 She also works at Operation Gratitude as the Wounded Hero & Caregiver Program Director.